Exact Functional ANOVA Decomposition for Categorical Inputs Models: Main Theoretical Contribution

 \subsection{Closed-Form Representation}

 We introduce in next definition an extension of the Walsh--Hadamard basis, also known as the family of parity functions, that plays a key role in the Fourier analysis of Boolean functions \citep{o2014analysis}.
-This extension has the nice property of satisfying hierarchical orthogonality condition \eqref{eq:orthogonality}.
+This extension has the nice property of satisfying the condition \eqref{eq:orthogonality}.